julianneswinoga/3K04_Pacemaker_Project/README.md

 ## Compiling Instructions:

 - Download & install [Cygwin](https://cygwin.com/install.html)
+	- Make sure to install the `make` package
 - Download & install [GNU Arm toolchain](https://launchpad.net/gcc-arm-embedded)
 	- Add the $(install_dir)/bin to your system path (Use the checkbox at the end of the install)
 - Open Cygwin and cd into the project